zend-patterns/ZendServerNagiosPlugin/Installing-Nagios-Debian6.md

 		chmod +x /usr/local/nagiosplugin/index.php

-## 2. Configuring the Nagios Client ##

-The next step of the tutorial is connecting the Zend Server plugin to the Nagios server.
-The main action in this step is defining a command by adding a new definition into the 'nrpe-server' configuration file.

-1. Edit the '/etc/nagios/nrpe.cfg' file, and add a new command:

-  		# Zend server commands
+5. Run the installer a root :

-		command[zs-cluster-status] = /usr/local/nagiosplugin/index.php nagiosplugin cluster status
+		php /usr/local/nagiosplugin/index.php nagiosplugin install

-2. Restart the nrpe server.
-Run:

-		service nagios-nrpe-server restart
+	This will set up the /etc/nagios/nrpe.cfg, add the Zend Server specifics command to nrpe server and restart the nre-server.
+	Follow the list of commands :

+		command[zs-clusterstatus]=/usr/local/nagiosplugin/index.php nagiosplugin clusterstatus
+		command[zs-audittrail]=/usr/local/nagiosplugin/index.php nagiosplugin audittrail
+		command[zs-notifications]=/usr/local/nagiosplugin/index.php nagiosplugin notifications
+		command[zs-licence]=/usr/local/nagiosplugin/index.php nagiosplugin licence
+		command[zs-events]=/usr/local/nagiosplugin/index.php nagiosplugin events

-The client layer is now ready to send information to the main Nagios server.
-In this example, the Nagios client can forward information about the cluster status using the "zs-cluster-status" command.
+	Your plugin is ready to send information to the Nagios server.

 ## 3. Configuring the Nagios Server ##

-We're now going to see how the "zs-cluster-status" command is used by the Nagios server.
+We're now going to see how the "zs-clusterstatus" command is used by the Nagios server.

 **Defining the Command**